*Super Bowl Sunday*

 Unfortunately, that is where this tragic tale reaches its conclusion.

 After reportedly being sober for 22 years, Hoffman entered rehab sometime last year with a heroin problem.
 It came as an absolute shock to me at the time.
-Granted, most of my experience with smack comes from The Wire, and he was nothing like them.
+Granted, most of my experience with smack comes from assorted characters on The Wire, and needless to say, he was nothing like them.

 I believe Jim Carrey summed it best, "For the most sensitive among us the noise can be too much."